VPN protocols help secure data between your device and a selected remote server so that no one can eavesdrop on your browsing activities.

 Shadowsocks is available in our Android and Windows applications.

-Wireguard - it is one of the newest protocols that appeared in the cyber security market.
-Wireguard is an open-source coummination protocol which should provide better performance than other available protocols.
+Wireguard - it is one of the newest protocols that appeared in the cyber-security market.
+Wireguard is an open-source communication protocol which should provide better performance than other available protocols.

-Surfshark is planning to implement Wireguard to it's servers in the first quarter of 2020.
+Surfshark is planning to implement Wireguard to its servers in the first half of 2020.